ASLM is a registered health promotion charity with Deductible Gift Recipient (DGR) status, meaning we can accept tax deductible donations.

 Supporting this initiative with your donation will help us establish Lifestyle Medicine as standard best practice in prevention and healthcare.

 Read more about the education pathways in Lifestyle Medicine we are developing here.

 Lifestyle Medicine Prescription (LMRx)

-This project will create a comprehensive set of therapeutic guidelines and clinical resources for lifestyle prescription, both for the practitioner and patient, and will additionally provide patient intake, assessment, support and followup processes while potentially collecting longitudinal data in specific areas such as the potential for reversal of early stage type 2 diabetes, reduction of risk factors, reduction of medical visits and hospitalisation, and improvement of functional health and wellbeing.
+This project will create a comprehensive set of therapeutic guidelines and clinical resources for lifestyle prescription, both for the practitioner and patient, such as patient intake, assessment, management and followup processes while potentially collecting longitudinal data in specific areas such as the potential for reversal of early stage type 2 diabetes, reduction of risk factors, reduction of medical visits and hospitalisation, and improvement of functional health and wellbeing.